Skip to main content

 “ Arree aree dekho kaise Sharma rahi hai Bindni.”
 Laughs, Giggles.

-She tried to stop the noises by putting her hand on her ears.
+She tried to stop the noises by putting her hands on her ears.

 Pratap found her on the boulder as the rain turned into a drizzle.

-She seemed like crying “ Stop Stop Stop.
-Please” She held her ears.
+She seemed like she was crying, “ Stop Stop Stop.
+Please,” She held her ears.

 “ The voices again?”
 Made her look up at him as she wiped away the tears.